takoyakiyam/Document-Similarity-Checker/README.md

 This is a basic plagiarism checker for educational purposes.
 It might not capture all plagiarism techniques and for critical tasks, consider using more advanced plagiarism detection tools.

-for program demonstration, run: pip install nltk tkinter PyPDF2 docx markdown striprtf beautifulsoup4 csv json xml.etree sklearn numpy matplotlib
+for program demonstration, run: pip install nltk time tkinter fpdf PyPDF2 python-docx markdown striprtf beautifulsoup4 csv json xml yaml scikit-learn